opsschool/curriculum/networking_101.rst

 Subnetting, netmasks and CIDR
 =============================
-A subnet is a logical devision of an IP network, and allows the host system to identify which other hosts can be reached on the local network.
+A subnet is a logical division of an IP network, and allows the host system to identify which other hosts can be reached on the local network.
 The host system determines this by the application of a routing prefix.
 There are two typical representations of this
 prefix: a netmask and CIDR.

 Netmasks typically appear in the dotted decimal notation, with values between 0-255 in each octet.
 These are applied as bitmasks, and numbers at 255 mean that this host is not reachable.
-Netmask can also be refered to as a Subnet Mask and these terms are often used interchangeably.
+Netmask can also be referred to as a Subnet Mask and these terms are often used interchangeably.
 An example IP Address with a typical netmask is below:

 ============= ===============